Itaal Shur: Career

 Shur moved to New York City in 1992 where, in between doing odd jobs, he played in a Moroccan band and performed at the Knitting Factory, an avant-garde jazz venue.
 Then he switched to acid jazz and co-founded the acid jazz group Groove Collective, featuring on their first two albums.
 Shur also began composing songs, and his first hit was "Ascension (Don't Ever Wonder)", which he co-wrote with Maxwell for Maxwell's 1996 debut album, Maxwell's Urban Hang Suite.

-In the late 1990s Shur explored funk, techno and hip-hop, and released two solo albums under an alias Big Muff, which he took from the name of an old Electro-Harmonix guitar distortion pedal, Big Muff.
+In the late 1990s, Shur explored funk, techno and hip-hop, and released two solo albums under an alias Big Muff, which he took from the name of an old Electro-Harmonix guitar distortion pedal, Big Muff.
 "My Funny Valentine" from his first album, Music From the Aural Exciter was a minor hit in the United Kingdom in 1998.
-But the song that launched Shur's career was "Smooth", which he co-wrote with Matchbox 20's Rob Thomas for Santana's album Supernatural.
-When he heard that Santana needed a song for their new album, Shur composed the song over a weekend.
-Thomas, who sang the lead vocals with Santana, wrote the song's lyrics.
+The song that launched Shur's career was "Smooth", which he co-wrote with Matchbox 20's Rob Thomas for Santana's album Supernatural.
+When he heard that Santana needed a song for their new album, Shur composed a song over a weekend.
+Thomas, who sang the lead vocals with Santana, rewrote Shur's melody and lyrics for the retitled song, "Smooth".
 Carlos Santana's "samba-like guitar riff" on "Smooth" was "note-for-note" as Shur had written it.
 "Smooth" reached number one on the Billboard Hot 100 in 1999, and won Shur and Thomas the 1999 Grammy Award for Song of the Year.
 Supernatural also won a Grammy Award in 1999 for Album of the Year.

 Shur released another solo album, Milk & Honey – 10 Hits To Bliss in 2001, this time under his real name.
 He also produced a number of albums for various artists, including Kronos Quartet, Hinda Hicks, Mark Farina, Lighthouse Family, The Scumfrog and Lucy Woodward.
 Shur has since established his own artist development and production company.